rks101/eglinux/README.md

 ## Installed packages

-How do I find out installed software packages?
+Q. How do I find out installed software packages with version installed?
+A. Use apt list or dpkg query.

 ```
+sudo apt list
+sudo dpkg-query --list
 sudo dpkg --get-selections
 ```
 This is equivalent to rpm -qa in case of RHEL/Fedora/CentOS.